Contact Us | Search

 The goal of this project is rapid development of large-scale, real-time crop production mapping tools that will close a significant gap in crop yield data availability and enhance the capacity of African governments to deliver reliable near real-time crop production information for decision makers in agricultural planning and food security management.
 Members of this project team will work toward that goal while also developing the capacity of agriculture extension workers to bring that kind of information to farmers and assist them in incorporating it into their planning to combat threats to crop production in the case of abnormal weather conditions.
 Ultimately this should help to enhance reliable access to food in sub-Saharan Africa.

-Summary of Recent Activities
+Final Summary of Project Activities

 Dr. Wasige’s project ended in January 2020.
-The goal was to carry out a rapid development of large-scale, real-time crop production mapping tools that would close a significant gap in crop yield data availability and enhance the capacity of African governments to deliver reliable near real-time crop production information for decision makers in agricultural planning and food security management.
-This is because African nations have significant gaps in their ability to produce and deliver near real-time crop yield information and mainstream these in national and farmer operational decision-making.
+The goal was to develop a large-scale, real-time crop production mapping tool that would close a significant gap in crop yield data availability and enhance the capacity of African governments to deliver reliable, near real-time crop production information for decision makers in agricultural planning and food security management.
+The team delivered proof of concept that location specific and near real-time vegetation/ plant health and daily 16-day future weather forecasts can be accessed by smallholder farmers and policy workers for agricultural production planning in Africa.

 The project provided a large quantity of satellite imagery real-time vegetation health data for period 2015 to 2019 and a daily 16-day-ahead weather forecast that is being used for agricultural production planning and postharvest handling.
-Using the Facebook platform (cropWISE), the PEER team has created a network for land health and weather forecast data and information sharing.
-Some of the key stakeholders include the Ministry of Agriculture, Uganda National Farmers Federation (UNFEE), Zambia Agriculture Research Institute (ZARI), Zambia National Farmers Union (ZNFU), National Agricultural Research Organisation (NARO), National Emergency Coordination and Operations Centre (NECOC), and the National Crop Resources Research Institute (NaCRRI).
+Using the Facebook platform (cropWISE), the PEER team created a network for land health and weather forecast data and information sharing.
+Some of the key stakeholders include the Ministry of Agriculture, Uganda National Farmers Federation (UNFEE), Zambia Agriculture Research Institute (ZARI), Zambia National Farmers Union (ZNFU), National Agricultural Research Organization (NARO), National Emergency Coordination and Operations Centre (NECOC), and the National Crop Resources Research Institute (NaCRRI).

 Back to PEER Cycle 5 Grant Recipients